 Can I still see my children if there is an AVO protecting my former partner from me?

-In response to this increased reporting and greater awareness of the effect of family violence on the development of children, the Family Law Act 1975 (Cth) was amended in July 2012 to require Judges in the Family Court and Federal Circuit Court to give greater weight to protecting children from risks of physical or psychological harm posed by one or both parents.
+Judges in both the Family Court and Federal Circuit Court must give primary weight to protecting children from risks of physical or psychological harm posed by one or both parents.
 However, if a Judge believes that the risks posed by a parent who has been violent can be mitigated or controlled, then a Judge may make orders for that parent to spend time with the children despite an AVO being in place.

 It is important to remember that attending court is also an exception to an AVO which means that if a parent protected by an AVO has commenced proceedings in the Family or Federal Circuit Courts then the parent who would usually be prevented from approaching the other party because of the AVO can still attend court.
 In these circumstances, if told about the AVO, the court is usually able to make arrangements to ensure the safety of the protected parent while they attend court.